lammps/lammps/doc/src/bond_bpm_rotational.rst

 :math:`r_0` is the initial distance between the two particles.

 A tangential force is applied perpendicular to the normal direction which is proportional to the tangential shear displacement with a stiffness of :math:`k_s`.
 This tangential force also induces a torque.
-In addition, bending and twisting torques are also applied to particles which are proportional to angular bending and twisting displacements with stiffnesses of :math`k_b` and :math:`k_t`, respectively.
+In addition, bending and twisting torques are also applied to particles which are proportional to angular bending and twisting displacements with stiffnesses of :math`k_b` and :math:`k_t', respectively.
 Details on the calculations of shear displacements and angular displacements can be found in :ref:`(Wang) <Wang2009>` and :ref:`(Wang and Mora) <WangMora2009b>`.

 Bonds will break under sufficient stress.
 A breaking criteria is calculated